Said2404/Card_Games/README.md

 ## 👩‍💻 Technologies Used
 - **C Language**: Core logic and game mechanics.
 ---

 ## ✍️ Authors
-This project was created by **[me]** and **[my Colleague's Name]** as part of a university project.
+This project was created by ma and my colleague as part of a university project.
 The work reflects collaboration, problem-solving, and programming skills honed through academic practice.

 ---